alijnclarke/alijnclarke.github.io/_posts/2016-11-11-vmwarestorage.md

 categories: [vmware, homelab]
 ---

+#### Intro
+I’ve been running a home lab of some description for a little over a year, but only recently have I really ramped up both the amount of virtual machines running and the intensity of those tasks.

+However I’ve never done any assessment of how my storage equipment is dealing with it all..

+Oh and I’m also trying to convince myself that there is a need for a proper business grade storage solution (thinking FreeNAS with a HBA card linked to an external DAS chassis) and 10Gb networking.
 #### Setup

 So currently I’m using two Synology Diskstations as Datastores for my vSphere environment, the primary unit being a DS916+ optioned with 8GB of ram.